-In FY2019, 416 PBV units had 30-day HQS deficiencies which did not require recheck inspections.
-As a result, SCCHA realized approximately \$12,321 in savings of re-inspection fees to an outside vendor.
+In FY2020, 30 PBV units had 30-day HQS deficiencies which did not require recheck inspections.
+As a result, SCCHA realized approximately \$938 in savings of re-inspection fees to an outside vendor.
 In prior years of reporting on this activity, SCCHA reported the error rate for all inspections, not just PBV inspections.
-Beginning with the FY2017 MTW Annual Report, SCCHA reported solely the error rate for PBV Inspections for metric CE #3.
+In the FY2017 MTW Annual Report, SCCHA reported solely the error rate for PBV Inspections for metric CE #3.
+Beginning with the FY2018 MTW Annual Report, SCCHA stopped reporting the error rate as it does not accurately measure the impacts of this activity.

 Activity 2015-2: Project Based Voucher Inspection Self-Certification Unit of Measurement Baseline Benchmark Outcome Benchmark Achieved?
-CE #1: Agency Cost Savings CE #1: Agency Cost Savings Total cost of task in dollars (decrease). \$22,400 \$0 \$0 Yes CE #2: Staff Time Savings Total time to complete the task in staff hours (decrease).
+CE #1: Agency Cost Savings Total cost of task in dollars (decrease). \$22,400 \$0 \$0 Yes CE #2: Staff Time Savings Total time to complete the task in staff hours (decrease).
 691 0 0 Yes CE #3: Decrease in Error Rate of Task Execution Average error rate in completing a task as a percentage (decrease).
 19% 10% 0 Yes

-\In 2013 SCCHA executed a contract with an outside vendor to conduct regularly scheduled inspections on HCV and PBV units.
+^{}In 2013 SCCHA executed a contract with an outside vendor to conduct regularly scheduled inspections on HCV and PBV units.
 Because the outside vendor charges per inspection, not hourly, reporting on the total decreased time to complete the task in staff hours does not apply.